Tickets to the Museum of the Treasure of San Gennaro

 The museum’s audio guide was created with the voices and music of famous Neapolitan actors, musicians, and writers, including Toni Servillo, Maurizio de Giovanni, Pietra Montercorvino, and Eugenio Bennato.
 It is available in several languages, including the Neapolitan dialect.

-The Miraculous Liquification of the Blood of San Gennaro
+The miraculous liquefaction of the blood of San Gennaro

 One of the two ampoules is almost full, while the other is almost empty.
 King Charles of Bourbon took part of the contents with him when he left Italy for Spain to become regent there.